Paltser/CLoudeShare/readme.md

 • Run `npm install` to install the dependencies.

-• Run `npm start` to start the server.

-• Follow the URL `http://localhost:3000/` to access the site.

 • Run this SQL script in the terminal to create the database and table:Create the 'fileshare' database

 ```sql